Ascot Racecourse: Royal Ascot Cricket Club and Ascot United

 The racecourse is also home to Royal Ascot Cricket Club, which was founded in 1883.
 The club's ground is situated in the middle of the racecourse.
 Ascot United F.C. is located towards the eastern side of the site.
 A new clubhouse, stand and floodlighting have recently been erected.

 In popular culture

 The 1910 Royal Meeting was the inspiration for Cecil Beaton's Ascot Gavotte scene in My Fair Lady (1964), as, following the death of King Edward VII, Royal Ascot became "Black Ascot" with all occupants of the Royal Enclosure 'dressing in black, save for white flowers or strings of pearls'.

-The racecourse has been used for filming many times – most notably three times in James Bond productions, the first being in A View to a Kill (1985), where Bond (played by Roger Moore) was beginning his mission to defeat Max Zorin (Christopher Walken), whose horse was racing there.
-The racecourse was used again for GoldenEye (1995), where the entrance stood in for St. Petersburg Airport, and finally in Skyfall (2012) where it stood in for Shanghai Pudong International Airport.
+The racecourse has been used for filming many times – most notably three times in James Bond productions, the first being in A View to a Kill (1985), where Bond (played for the last time by Roger Moore) was beginning his mission to defeat Max Zorin (Christopher Walken), whose horse was racing there.
+The racecourse was used again in Skyfall (2012) where it stood in for Shanghai Pudong International Airport.